-ET is a key function to ensure compliance with the US environmental regulations associated with vehicle emissions.
+ET is a key function to ensure compliance with the US environmental regulations associated with vehicle emissions along with VKO and VEX.
 An essential aspect for ensuring technical conformity for a vehicle is the introduction of a universal 4-eyes principle which requires multiple layers of approval during various milestones within the PDP process.
-The main tasks of ET are the organization, implementation and monitoring of homologation-relevant processes.
+The main tasks of ET are the organization, implementation and monitoring of homologation-relevant processes which includes compliance with applicable laws and regulations.

-The ET organization is divided into the following functions:
+The ET organization responsible for homologation is divided into the following functions:

 - Homologation / whole vehicle and safety

 - Homologation powertrain

-- · Technical regulations, authorities and associations
+- Technical regulations, authorities and associations

 - Change Management & Technical Compliance.

-The Tasks, Authorities and Responsibilities (TAR) for each manager are documented and described in the TAR job descriptions.
+The Tasks, Authorities and Responsibilities (TAR) for each function are documented and described in the TAR job description which can include descriptions for environmental related compliance responsibilities.